Doorbell camera captures deadly crash involving 13-year-old driver

-Watch FOX 5 News at 10 p.m. in the video player above for Liberty Zabala’s live report on the investigation into this double fatal crash.

-ESCONDIDO, Calif. — A doorbell camera captured video of a crash involving a 13-year-old driver that authorities said left two men dead.
+ESCONDIDO, Calif. — A doorbell camera captured video of a crash involving a 13-year-old driver that left two men dead in Escondido.

-The footage from a neighbor’s Ring camera shows the moment two girls crashed near Mission Avenue and North Ash Street in Escondido Friday night.
+The footage from a neighbor’s Ring camera appears to show the moment two girls crashed an SUV near Mission Avenue and North Ash Street.
 Police said a 13-year-old took her mother’s car without permission then sped off when an officer stopped the car around 11:15 p.m.
+Friday.

 “They apparently lost control and their car slid into the planter on the east side of the road near a SDG&E transfer facility,” Escondido police said in a statement.